1030 Swabia Court, Suite 201

 She currently resides in Durham, North Carolina.

-Kristen Krebs is the Assistant Director of Marketing at USA Baseball, assisting with the organization's marketing initiatives and managing USA Baseball's key partnerships with companies such as Gatorade, Wilson, Panini America and more.
+Kristen Krebs is the Director of Marketing at USA Baseball, assisting with the organization's marketing initiatives and managing USA Baseball's key partnerships with companies such as Gatorade, Wilson, Panini America and more.
 She also oversees the USA Baseball Golden Spikes Award, which is presented annually on ESPN's SportsCenter to the top amateur baseball player in the United States.

 Before joining USA Baseball, Krebs attended Clemson University where she graduated in 2016 with a bachelor's degree in Sports Communications and a minor in Business Administration.
 At Clemson, she was involved as an Orientation Leader, a marketing intern in the Office of Public Affairs, and a community relations intern with the Greenville Drive, the Class A Affiliate of the Boston Red Sox.